-The applicant must submit a project proposal with a progress plan (in Norwegian or English, 5-7 pages) that explains how the research work will be carried out and addresses academic relevance, challenges and possibilities within the project.
-The PhD research fellow hired will, in collaboration with a supervisor, prepare a complete project proposal creating the basis for admission to the PhD program.
+The applicant must submit a project proposal with a progress plan in Norwegian or English, 5-7 pages, that explains how the research work will be carried out and addresses academic relevance, challenges and possibilities within the project.
+The PhD research fellow hired will prepare a complete project proposal creating the basis for admission to the PhD program in collaboration with a supervisor.
 The project proposal plays an important part in evaluating applicants and must show how the project will lead to a successful completion of a doctoral degree within four years.

 CV (summarizing education, job positions, and academic work)

 Other work that is relevant for the application

 Certified copies of transcripts and diplomas for the whole bachelor and master’s degree.
 An English translation of all education documents is required unless the documents are in Norwegian.

 Names and contact information of at least 2 reference persons.

 A copy of the master thesis (in PDF)

 Attachments must be uploaded as separate files.
 If the attachments exceed 30 MB, they must be compressed prior to upload.
 It is the applicant's responsibility to ensure that all attachments are uploaded.
 Documents submitted after expiry of the deadline will not be considered in the evaluation of your application.

 An academically stimulating and supportive work environment at a developing institution.

 Possibility of professional development in an exciting academic research environment.